Web Management Console

 gs-webui(.sh/bat) -user-details-provider com.demo.CustomCredentialsProvider -user-details-properties custom-security.server-address=myServer

-In order to run the web-ui server with SSL ( using the HTTPS protocol instead of HTTP), the following parameters must be provided as arguments to the
+In order to run the Web Management Console server with SSL ( using the HTTPS protocol instead of HTTP), the following parameters must be provided as arguments to the

 ssl.keyManagerPassword- Password (if any) for the specific key within the key store.